ashlink11/portfolio/README.md

 - and thatll save me time to make p3 more difficult with writing more code

-wed june 26: feeling very tired. gotta start making this part of my morning routine again cause that worked well and do 25m m-f, 1-3 hours on saturdays and day off on sundays
+wed june 26: feeling very tired. gotta start making this part of my morning routine again cause that worked well and do 25m m-f, 1-3 hours on saturdays and day off on sundays thurs june 27: i've been working on my schedule and when i get it worked out, i'll get around to the portfolio schedule